 We had a bit of this reclaimed wood left, and I thought the wood plus the chairs would make a great combination for a bench.
 I gave the wood a good scrubbing with soap and water and let it dry out for about 2 weeks.
 I did not want to sand the wood because you would lose the original weathered finish.
 Since I decided to keep the wood in its original, rough state, I knew the bench would not be a good place for anyone to set their tush on because of the rawness of the wood.
 So I decided it would be a compliment piece for my small entryway.

-Supply List for Upcycle Wooden Chairs into Bench
+Supply List for Repurpose Wooden Chairs into Bench

 Barnwood or Reclaimed Wood (You can even use new)

 I gave the chairs a good washing with my vinegar and water.
 Afterward, I lightly sanded each chair, just to rough up the surface.
 I used my tack cloth to remove any dust particles and gave each chair one coat of chalk paint in White by Waverly Inspirations.

 The existing black paint was peeking through after one coat, but I liked it because I wanted a more rustic, worn look to coordinate with the reclaimed wood.